Therapist (“I”): Ales Zivkovic CTA(P) MSc

 People are responsible for their own actions.
 You take the responsibility for your change and I am here to help you achieve your goal in therapy.
 It is you who will be changing yourself with my help and not me changing you.

 People are responsible for their actions, feelings, thoughts and behaviour.
-In general, you cannot make others think, feel, behave or act in certain way and this also goes for others making you think, feel, behave or act.
 Everyone should take responsibility for their choices—even if they choose not to choose.

 Boundaries are important and are of essence not only for us to be able to work together in practical regards, but also in order for the therapeutic relationship to be potent.
 This goes for boundaries of therapy time and space also.
-There will be no therapy actively performed outside therapy space—that is at our sessions together or over Skype.
-There will be no therapy done over phone, email etc..
+There will be no therapy actively performed outside therapy space—that is at our sessions together or online.
+There will be no therapy done over phone, email etc.

 Our sessions together will be held on weekly basis.
 Sometimes we might agree to more than one session per week, however, that is something we will discuss and agree upon as we work together.
 I am usually able and willing to support you also in-between regular weekly sessions, should you feel you need such support at any point and should we agree to it.